Strata vs landlord insurance: Why property investors need both

 Are any of these likely to happen?
 With a good property manager, it’s not very likely.

-“We vet tenants very carefully,” Hannah says.
+“We vet tenants very carefully,” Monika says.
 “If a tenant is late on rent, we have a robust process in place to remind them and follow up if it remains unpaid.
 Taken altogether, our processes means it’s rare to have tenants deliberately damage the property or intentionally stop paying rent.
 You can’t guarantee everything, though, and sometimes people do make bad decisions, or their circumstances change dramatically.
 That’s why we always strongly recommend that our landlords take out insurance.”

 Landlord insurance may also cover damage caused to the property by storms, floods or fire if this isn’t covered by your strata insurance.
-If the property is unlivable while you do repairs, your insurance policy might cover the loss of rent during this period.
+If the property is unliveable while you do repairs, your insurance policy might cover the loss of rent during this period.

 Get advice from your property and strata managers